TheOdinProject/curriculum/react/getting_started_with_react/react_components.md

 )
 ~~~

 Remember that `<Greeting />` should be capitalized!
-Try using lower case for the import, function name and component and see what happens.
+Try using lower case for the import, function name and component and see what happens!
+When the JSX is parsed, React uses the capitalization to tell the difference between an HTML tag and an instance of a React component - `<greeting />` is not a valid HTML tag!

 Otherwise, just like that, you've successfully imported and used your first custom-made component, congratulations!

 ### Assignment